19 May Wedding Speech Handy Hints And Speaking Order With Examples(Last Updated On: 17/04/2018)

 Speech Length and Timing

 Do not be afraid to cut out some of your speech if it’s too waffly or irrelevant.
 Remember that you want to make your speech memorable with some mild humour, honouring the couple.
-Trim the fat of your speech, for example in my husband’s wedding speech he cut an entire paragraph down into one sentence.
-It allowed him to get the same impact but with more concise wording.
+Trim the fat of your speech, for example in my own wedding speech, I cut an entire paragraph down into one sentence.
+It allowed me to get the same impact but with more concise wording.

 THE MOST IMPORTANT RULE: Remember to practice your speech.
-If you don’t practice you will end up stumbling while staring at your piece of paper.
+If you don’t practice you will end up stumbling and stuttering while staring at your piece of paper.
 This leads to not lifting your eyes to make eye contact with the guests.
 You should have your speech ready at least 1 week before the wedding.
+What I mean by this is to have the basic outline then just practice on the lead up to the wedding.
 Practice in front of the mirror at least once a night till you get it down pat (Old school rules).

 Have A Backup Copy On Hand

 Another handy hint is to have 2 copies of your speech (physical and digital).
 Keep a printed a hard copy of your speech because you never know when your phone will die.
-Keep it in your inside pocket and of course have a copy on your phone BUT you will be busy the whole day from the morning till evening you will be out.
+Keep it in your inside pocket and of course have a copy on your phone BUT you will be busy the whole day from the morning till evening you will be out of power.

 You may not have proper access to a power outlet, on more than one occasion we have had brides / grooms asking us for a USB charger just prior to reception.
 If this happens and your only copy is on the phone, you will try to ‘wing it’.
+That or you scrambling to others to get an online copy you have in your DropBox or email to yourself.
 Then your speech will never be as good as your rehearsed version and kick yourself.

 One speaker during the night will say “I got this speech online” during their speech, just don’t let it be you.
-Sure you have to refer somewhere (EG here) but no reason to let every know you had no idea.
+Sure you have to refer somewhere (EG here… so awesome 😉 ) but there is no reason to let every know you had ‘no idea’.
+If you have been to more than one wedding you would have heard someone say this joke.
+This phrase is only said when people feel nervous and use the ‘internet’ as their reason to the crowd as to why it may not be a good speech.
+Just focus on practising and making the speech the best it can be and you will be fine.
 As a friend of mine says “Stay classy”.

 Feel free to check out our other wedding speech guides down below.
-Here we give you guides for the perfect speech on your wedding day (or anyone else speaking).
+Here we give you guides for the perfect speech on your wedding day (or anyone else speaking) no matter who is speaking we got you covered (or anyone you know might need a hand).

 - Wedding Speech Handy Hints – A great straight forward guide for all wedding speeches – You Are Here 🙂